progval/oxigraph/lib/oxigraph/src/succinct/README.md

 Zstd files are built so that each frame contains exactly the same number of terms (`terms_per_frame`, 16 by default).
 Sorting them means that similar terms are in the same zstd frame, so they compress well.

-TODO: use zstd dictionaires for even better compression

 Each term is then associated to an id, which is its position in the zstd-compressed files.

 We map each frame's id to its position in the zstd-compressed files using an Elias-Fano sequence.